How Do You Remove Sealer From Concrete?

 Concrete is one of the most popular building materials used in commercial and residential construction.
 It is therefore important to provide as much protection as possible to concrete in order for it to keep its appearance as well as its strength.
 That protection is provided with a concrete sealer.

-Concrete sealers do break down over time and will need to be replaced to offer the best protection.
-This will require removing the old sealer and replacing it with a new layer of protection.
+Whether it’s a garage floor or stamped concrete, concrete sealers do break down over time and need to be replaced in order to offer the best protection.
+Unfortunately, this requires removing the old sealer and replacing it with a new layer of protection.

 How To Tell If Concrete Is Sealed

 If you are unsure if the concrete in question has a sealer on it, you can perform a simple test or two to determine if it does.

 Water Drop Test

 You can apply small drops of water on various areas of the concrete to detect the presence of a sealer.
 If the water discolors the concrete and absorbs into the surface, the concrete likely lacks a concrete sealing barrier.
 If, however, the water beads on the surface and does not absorb into the surface it is probable that a sealer is present.

 Some concrete finishes are smooth and will naturally lack a porous surface for water to penetrate, making the water test of little use.
 In this case, applying muriatic acid will indicate the presence of a concrete sealer.

 A four to one mix of water and muriatic acid will interact with the lime in concrete, generating bubbles or fizzing if the surface is bare.
 If a sealer is present, the mix will not generate a reaction.